petros-d/docs/docs/deferrable-operators.md

 ## Overview

-Apache Airflow 2.2 introduces the concept of deferring, which is a powerful new framework for executing tasks.
+Apache Airflow 2.2 introduces the concept of [deferring](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=177050929), which is a powerful new framework for executing tasks.
 This framework is implemented through Deferrable Operators, which are a new type of Airflow Operator that promises improved performance and lower resource costs compared to standard Operators.

-While standard Operators and sensors take up a Worker or Scheduler slot when they are waiting for an external trigger, Deferrable Operators suspend themselves and free up that slot when in a defferred state.
-This results in a significant performance improvement for operators or sensors that spend a long time in a deferred state, such as the `S3Sensor`, the `HTTPSensor`, and the `DatabricksSubmitRunOperator`.
+While standard Operators and sensors take up a Worker or Scheduler slot when they are waiting for an external condition to be met, Deferrable Operators suspend themselves and free up that slot when in a deferred state.
+This results in a significant performance improvement for tasks using operators or sensors that spend a long time in a deferred state, such as the `S3Sensor`, the `HTTPSensor`, and the `DatabricksSubmitRunOperator`.

-The deferring function of Deferrable Operators, known as a Trigger, runs on a new, highly-available Triggerer component within Airflow.
+Deferred tasks using these Operators run on a new, highly-available Triggerer component within Airflow.
 This means that Deferrable Operators waiting in a deferred phase are also highly-available, which makes it easy to recover from multi-machine outages.

 On Astronomer Cloud, Triggerers are automatically managed by Astronomer Cloud, meaning you can start using Deferrable Operators in your DAGs without additional implementation steps.
 Additionally, you have access to several deferrable versions of open source operators that are available only on Astronomer.